By Jeremy Carter

 Bench: It is recommended to get an adjustable bench because most workout programs will call for some kind of angle on a bench or incline bench press.
 The Fitness Gear bench will do just that and it’s only $89.99, with removable leg restraints on the base.
 Others

 Home gyms are a wonderful idea if you desire to have flexibility in your exercise regimen.
+Home gyms for Navy Fitness are a great place to start.
 First you need to identify your goal or goals of what you want to achieve and then build your gym around those goals.
 I personally started with a pull-up bar, then suspension system and have since grown my home gym to include a full squat rack, multiple barbells with bumper and iron plates, a variety of dumbbells and kettlebells that were purchased based on progression, a rower, rings, a climbing rope and box for box jumps.
 Additionally we have a variety of exercise bands, a TV on the wall and a TRX system all placed on horse stall mats on one-half of our garage still allowing room for one car to comfortably fit while being able to work-out.
 Home gyms are affordable and can be scaled to you, the users’ desires.
 Look for deals in your local area to save some money, but ensure you get a quality product and nothing that is rusted out, or broken that could pose a risk while using.